ethereumdegen/lava-wallet/README.md

  ## Lava Wallet

-  Deposit tokens in this smart contract in order to allow other users to withdraw them with offchain digital signatures
+  Deposit tokens in this smart contract in order to allow other dapps/users to withdraw/transfer them on your behalf with your offchain digital signatures.

  #### Background